47degrees/arrow-slides/processed-slides/arrow-meta.md

 However, there wasn't enough documentation about the Kotlin compiler and we wanted to fill that gap for the community.

-And, at the same time, to make functional programmin more ergonomic that is today.
+And, at the same time, to make functional programming more ergonomic that is today.

 ---